CinematicGenius007/CinematicGenius007/README.md

   var instagram: String = "I don't use it" var facebook: String = "What is that?"

-  def dial(whosCalling: String): String {
+  def dial(whosCallin: String): String {
-    if (!x.trim.isEmpty) return "I'm out of your league" else return "I'm still out of your league"
+    if (!whosCallin.trim.isEmpty) return "I'm out of your league" else return "I'm still out of your league"
   }
 }